 A cozy joint in Fangjia Hutong, this Taiwanese-Kiwi owned spot serves toothsome Taiwanese street food, with a focus on gua bao.
 Bao, steamed buns filled with meat, vegetables, or both, are a common breakfast in East Asia, munched on the streets of Korea, Japan, China, and Taiwan.
 Gua bao take a thinned-out version of the pillowy bao (bun) and slices it in half, much like a pita.
-In Taiwan, gua bao are the everyman’s street fare and Antlers hasn’t changed this winning formula too much.
-Here the gua bao are filled with pork, lamb, beef, or red curry tofu, topped with coriander, pickled vegetables, and crushed peanuts or sesame seeds.
-They’re pretty, delicious, and since Antlers is open late, a satisfying midnight snack.
+In Taiwan, gua bao are the everyman’s street fare, and Antlers hasn’t changed this winning formula too much.
+Here, the gua bao are filled with pork, lamb, beef, or red curry tofu, topped with coriander, pickled vegetables, and crushed peanuts or sesame seeds.
+They’re pretty, delicious and, since Antlers is open late, a satisfying midnight snack.